Specialties

 - Describe the pathogenesis of an acute MI (CR3)

-- Describe the emergency investigations used to confirm the diagnosis of MI (CR3)
+- Describe the emergency investigations to confirm the diagnosis of MI (CR3)

-- Describe the criteria for diagnosis of MI (CR3)
+- Describe the criteria for the diagnosis of myocardial infarction (CR3)

-- Describe the immediate management of a patient with an MI (CR3)
+- Describe the immediate management of a patient with myocardial infarction (CR3)

-- Describe the mechanism of action, role in therapy and major side effects of aspirin, diamorphine and oxygen in acute MI (CR3)
+- Describe the mechanism of action, role in therapy and major side effects of aspirin, other anti-platelet therapies, diamorphine and oxygen in acute MI (CR3)

-- Give evidence supporting the use of primary percutaneous coronary intervention (PCI) as an emergency therapy (CR3)
+- Learn the role of primary coronary intervention (PCI) as an emergency therapy (CR3)

-- Give evidence supporting the use of thrombolysis in MI (CR3)
+- Learn the role of thrombolysis in MI (CR3)

-- Describe mechanism of action, indications and contraindications and major side effects of thrombolytic agents (CR3)
+- Describe mechanism of actions, indications and contraindications and major side effects of thrombolytic agents (CR3)

-- Learn about the indications, and pros and cons of using PCI versus thrombolysis (CR3)
+- Learn about the indications, pros and cons on the use of Primary Coronary Intervention (PCI) versus thrombolysis (CR3)

 - Define "arrival-to-ECG" and "door-to-needle" times for suspected MI and explain why these are important (CR3)